foosel/foosel.github.io/content/blog/2023-01-21-hugo-meet-android/index.md

 [^1]: Quick shoutout to [this post by Emanuel Palm](https://pipe.how/write-androidblog/) who found himself in a similar situation (prior to boarding a plane to boot) and showed me the path on which I was then able to set up a neat workflow.

+[^2]: You'll obviously have to adjust that and the following bits with your own repo, name and email.

-[^2]: Note that I'm aware of the existence of `hugo new`, however it insisted on prefilling the title with the date included and otherwise also felt a bit too inflexible, hence I decided to implement what I wanted directly in bash.
+[^3]: Note that I'm aware of the existence of `hugo new`, however it insisted on prefilling the title with the date included and otherwise also felt a bit too inflexible, hence I decided to implement what I wanted directly in bash.